 According to Edoho-Eket, UX focuses on what needs to be changed while UI determines how it will look once it has been changed.
 In UX, research can address where users have problems and in UI, the goal is to find the best solutions for them.

-About course specifics, Edoho-Eket added, “In our sixteen week program, we’ll mostly focus on digital products like the web, apps, kiosks and anything like a digital or software interface.”
+About course specifics, Edoho-Eket added, “In our fourteen-week program, we’ll mostly focus on digital products like the web, apps, kiosks and anything like a digital or software interface.”

-Nossi College of Art’s User Experience and User Interface Design Certificate Program is scheduled to begin in fall of 2017.
+Nossi College of Art’s User Experience and User Interface Web Design Certificate Program is scheduled to begin in fall of 2018.